nf-core/oncoanalyser/docs/usage.md

   annotations](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz)

 > [!WARNING]
-> STAR index must use transcript annotations from Ensembl versions that match hmftoos resource data (GRCh37: v74;
+> STAR index must use transcript annotations from Ensembl versions that match hmftools resource data (GRCh37: v74;
 > GRCh38: v104).

-When creating indexes for reference genomes with alternative haplotypes, an ALT file must be provided with `--ref_data_genome_alt`.
+When creating indexes for reference genomes with alternative haplotypes, an ALT file must be given with `--ref_data_genome_alt`.
 Importantly, a STAR index will not be generated for reference genomes with alternative haplotypes since this requires careful processing and is hence left to the user.